springyworks/maxGraph-kos/README.md

 `maxGraph` APIs are not fully compatible with `mxGraph` APIs.
 The concepts are the same, so experienced `mxGraph` users should be able to switch from `mxGraph` to `maxGraph` without issues.

 For a complete guide, see the [dedicated migration page](packages/website/docs/usage/migrate-from-mxgraph.md).

+## TypeScript support

+`maxGraph` is written in TypeScript and provides type definitions so `maxGraph` can be easily integrated into TypeScript applications.

+`maxGraph` requires **TypeScript 3.8** or greater.

+## Support

+For usage question, please open a new [discussion](https://github.com/maxGraph/maxGraph/discussions/categories/q-a) on GitHub.
+You can also use
+[GitHub discussions](https://github.com/maxGraph/maxGraph/discussions) for other topics like `maxGraph` development or to get the latest news.

 ## History